vari-sh/vari-sh.github.io/content/posts/doppelganger.md

 #### Step 4: Restore Original Protection

-Once the clone is created and the dump is complete, Doppelganger **restores the original PPL values** to avoid artifacts and detection by security solutions that monitor process tampering:
+Once the clone is created and the dump is complete, Doppelganger use another function to **restores the original PPL values** to avoid artifacts and detection by security solutions that monitor process tampering:

 ```c
 // Restore LSASS PPL protection